samundra/dot-vim/bundle/Spacegray.vim/README.md

 Spacegray is a colorscheme for Vim loosely modeled after the [spacegray](https://github.com/zdne/spacegray-xcode) theme for Xcode.

+## Options

+You can tweak Spacegray by enabling the following disabled options:

+1. Underlined Search: Underline search text instead of using highlight color.
+   Put the following in your `~/.vimrc` to enable it:

+  > `let g:spacegray_underline_search = 1`

+2. Italic Comments: Italicize comments (_note_: vim requires terminal support).
+   Put the following in your `~/.vimrc` to enable it:

+  > `let g:spacegray_italicize_comments = 1`

 ## Screenshots

 Here are a few screenshots of Spacegray: